 Board Member Financial Interests

 Governing board members may have multiple direct and indirect financial dealings with the local governments they serve.
 Board members set their own compensation in the budget, but the voting statutes specifically provide that “financial interest” does not include compensation and allowances of members of the board.
 Board members also have financial interests that are common to most or all of the citizens of the jurisdiction.
 For example, many board members own real property in their city or county, so they pay property taxes.
 In jurisdictions that provide utility services, board members will likely also be utility customers.
 Does the fact that board members have financial interests in the setting of tax and utility rates disqualify them from voting on the budget?
 Most likely not.
-As I’ve noted in an earlier blog post, board members’ financial interests in tax and utility rates are affected the same way as all or most of the constituents of the unit.
+As I’ve noted in this blog post, board members’ financial interests in tax and utility rates are affected the same way as all or most of the constituents of the unit.
 As such, these decisions likely do not disqualify board members from voting.
 Indeed, if it were otherwise, very few if any of the board members would be able to vote on the budget.

 The budget may also include some taxes or fees that affect a smaller group of people, and in some cases that smaller group might include a board member.
 For example, a board member may own property in a special taxing district, such as a municipal or county service district.
 A city or county budget may also include a business registration fee, and a board member could be affected as one among a limited group of businesses that are subject to the fee.
 In these cases, an analysis of the factors described in the blog post I mentioned above will be necessary to determine whether the board member’s financial interest is sufficient to fall within the voting exception.